tusharparimi/mnist-autoencoders/README.md

 <img width="341" alt="image" src="https://github.com/tusharparimi/mnist-autoencoders/assets/93556280/8262143b-46f7-4ea1-89bc-1b2bd44d7d3b">

-We can see a nice continuous space representing the distribution from each number to another.
+We can see a nice continuous space representing the distribution from one number to another.